insidewhy/munamuna/readme.md

 Here also the spy is created lazily when `mockReturnValue` is accessed.

-`mockReturnValueOnce` can be used as shown below:
+`mockReturnValueOnce` can also be used:

 ```typescript
 it('can spy on a top level function using mockReturnValueOnce', () => {